Skip to content

 Collects Second Coming: Prepare (2009), Second Coming (2010) 1-2, Uncanny X-Men (1981) 523-525, New Mutants (2009) 12-14, X-Men Legacy (2008) 235-237, X-Force (2008) 26-28.

-In the aftermath of Second Coming, Cable disappears only to make his return when the X-Men goes to war against the Avengers in Avengers Vs. X-Men.
+After Second Coming, Cable disappeared only to return when the X-Men go to war against the Avengers in Avengers Vs. X-Men.
 Nathan Summers is present in the four-issue prologue.

 X-Men Hickman